 This course considers issues and methods of personality assessment, including ethical and legal issues and cross-cultural issues.
 Practice in the administration of instruments used for personality assessment.
 Supervised experience and report writing skills are emphasized.
 This is a Psy.D. core curriculum course.
-Prerequisites & Notes: ED 704 Credits: 3
+Prerequisites & Notes ED 704 Offered: every other spring.Credits: 3